-Small Baking Pumpkin
+- Small Baking Pumpkin

-Container (to catch the fizz)
+- Container (to catch the fizz)

 Baking pumpkins are usually a great size, and you can pick them up in your local grocery store.
-You can use mini pumpkins too..
+You can use mini pumpkins too.

+STEP 2.
+An adult should use a knife to cut a hole in the top of the pumpkin.
 Next, you will want to clean out the guts.
 You can even save them for a pumpkin squish bag!

-- You can then have the kiddos put about a 1/4 of a cup of baking soda into the pumpkin.
+STEP 3.
+You can then have the kiddos put about a 1/4 of a cup of baking soda into the pumpkin.

-- Add a few drops of food coloring.
+STEP 5.
+Add a few drops of food coloring.
 You can also add food coloring to the vinegar for a deeper color eruption.

+STEP 6.
 You will want to pour your vinegar into an easy to use container for the kiddos.
 If you pour straight from a container into the pumpkin, you will produce a more dramatic volcano effect.

 Now get ready to watch the fun as your pumpkin volcano erupts!

 Chemistry is all about states of matter including liquids, solids, and gasses.
-A chemical reaction occurs between two or more substances that change and form a new substance, and in this case a gas called carbon dioxide.
+A chemical reaction occurs between two or more substances that change and form a new substance.
 In this case a gas called carbon dioxide.

-In this baking soda and vinegar pumpkin volcano, the dish soap is added to collect the gas and form bubbles that give it a more robust pumpkin volcano lave like flow down the side!
+The dish soap is added to collect the gas and form bubbles that give it a more robust pumpkin volcano lave like flow down the side!
 That equals more fun!